anurag-sindhu/anurag-sindhu.github.io/README.md

 - 🌱 I’m currently working on <a href="https://cutshort.io/certificate/6659"> NodeJs</a>, <a href="https://cutshort.io/certificate/6660"> Javascript</a>, TypeScript, Mysql, MongoDB, GCP, AWS, NestJs, and Jest.
 - 💞️ I have worked with Falabella, In time tec and springworks. 👀 I'm currently working with Medibuddy.
 - 📫 You can reach out to me on `sindhuanurag2@gmail.com` or <a href="https://www.linkedin.com/in/-anurag-sindhu/">LinkedIn</a>.
-- 📫 Download my resume by just one <a href="https://tinyurl.com/2p86bhdd">click</a>.
+- 📫 You are just a <a href="https://tinyurl.com/2p86bhdd">Click</a> away from my Resume.
 - 📫 Participation on <a href="https://www.hackerrank.com/sindhuanurag2">Hackerrank</a>.
 - 📫 Participation on <a href="https://leetcode.com/anurag8867">Leetcode</a>.